 Most Greeks start their mornings by having an Ellinikos cafe for breakfast.
 Don’t worry, though this is a common custom in some European countries (e.g. France or Italy), you will be able to have a proper breakfast at your hotel, at a café or restaurant.
 In the Greek Island of Corfu, for example, I know for sure you’ll be able to order even an English breakfast!

 Lunch is usually served during the afternoon siesta hours.
 They eat around 15.00, then rest in the shade during the rest of the hot hours.
 You can, however, have lunch anytime between 12.00 and 16.00, as those are the lunch hours at most restaurants.

 As for dinner, Greeks normally dine late, after sunset.
 It can even be after 22.00, so you’ll see the streets and establishments busy till late at night.
 Restaurants usually serve dinner between 20.00 and 00.00.

-In touristic places, you will find that you can be eating in Greece at any hour.
-While it’s easy to eat at a touristic restaurant if you’re starving, it’s sometimes best to wait and search for places where the locals seem to gather.
+In tourist places, you will find that you can be eating in Greece at any hour.
+While it’s easy to eat at a tourist restaurant if you’re starving, it’s sometimes best to wait and search for places where the locals seem to gather.

 Types of Greek food establishments

-Sometimes, when you’re looking to find a place to eat, it’s best to know from the name and maybe the outdoor signing what to expect, and not after you sat down and saw the menu.
+Sometimes, when you’re looking to find a place for eating in Greece, it’s best to know from the name and maybe the outdoor signing what to expect, and not after you sat down and saw the menu.
 So here is a list of types of Greek food establishments to help you when you’re dining out: